SeeBee8/Product_Sales_Predictions/README.md

 # Product_Sales_Predictions
 ----------------------------------------------------------------------------
-Using a variety of data to make predictions that will improve product sales
+Improving product sales by predicting what influences them.

 ![image](https://github.com/SeeBee8/Product_Sales_Predictions/assets/141530991/8affcf03-e60d-450d-9467-cec5d0190dcf)
 <sup>https://www.mageplaza.com/blog/where-to-sell-your-product.html</sup>

 Author:  *Christina Brockway*
 --------------------------------------------------------------------------------------------------
 ### What influences the sales of a product?
 Is it shelf placement, the type of store, maybe visibility?
 These are just an example of variables to look at when predicting product sales.
-This project uses a dataset with these variables in addition to a few more.
-By identifiying features that influence product sales, an establishment should be able to increase sales based on those features.
+This project uses a dataset with these product variables and a few more.
+### By identifiying features that influence product sales, an establishment should be able to increase sales based on those features.

-The goal of this project is to design a model that will predict the sales of certain products, and to be able to use those predictions to increase sales overall.
+The goal of this project is to design a model that will predict the sales of  products based on available features, and to be able to use those predictions to increase sales.

 ## DataSource
 https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/